 3. 2.
 2. Visual Arts Committee (VAC): The responsibility of the Visual Arts Committee is to review and make recommendations to the full Arts Commission relative to the purchase and/or commissioning of artworks.
 Duties include, but are not limited to the following:

 - Establish and approve Public Art Program mission, curatorial and programmatic goals, policies and guidelines.

-- For each new public art project, approve the project parameters, including artist selection process and selection criteria, project budget and a list of prospective selection panelist members.
+- For each new public art project, approve the project parameters, including artist selection process and selection criteria, project budget and a list of prospective Review panelist members.

-- Appoint a member of the VAC to serve as a member on the selection panel appointed by the Committee.
+- Appoint a member of the VAC to serve as a member on the Review Panel appointed by the Committee.

-- Review and approve selection panel recommendations and submit to the full Arts Commission for a Resolution.
+- Review and approve Review Panel recommendations and submit to the full Arts Commission for a Resolution.

 - Approve proposals (design and budget) for works of public art at each stage of development: conceptual proposal, design development and construction documents.

 - Approve completed works of art as installed, and recommend Arts Commission acceptance of the work into the Civic Art Collection.